longbowou/Open-Frontend/README.md

 # Open

-A sleek, serverless app offering seamless login, registration, and profile updates with image uploads.
-Powered by AWS Api Gateway, AWS Lambda, S3, DynamoDB, and CloudFront, it provides a modern, scalable solution with zero server maintenance—perfect for rapid, secure user management.
+A cutting-edge app built with React, TypeScript, and Tailwind CSS, offering a smooth and intuitive user experience for login, registration, profile updates, and image uploads.
+The app leverages API Gateway to route requests, AWS Lambda for serverless backend logic, DynamoDB for fast and scalable data storage, and S3 for secure image hosting.
+CloudFront accelerates content delivery, ensuring rapid load times and global reach.
+Seamlessly blending a sleek frontend with powerful serverless technologies, this app is designed for performance, scalability, and a beautiful user experience.

 ![Screenshot 2024-10-22 at 9.43.18 PM.png](screenshots/cloudformation/Screenshot%202024-10-22%20at%209.43.18%E2%80%AFPM.png)